You're using an outdated browser. Update your browser for the full Life Teen experience.

 • Practicing Roman Catholic in good standing

-• BA in Theology, Pastoral Studies, or related field, MA is preferred; three-five years’ relevant experience
+• BA in Theology, Pastoral Studies, or related field, MA is preferred; minimum two years’ relevant experience

 • Must show a demonstrated competency in multicultural, ecumenical, and interfaith issues